mikaelvesavuori/gitmetrix/README.md

 - **Pick-up time**: How long does it take to start doing a code review, from "ready for review" to "review submitted"?
 - **Review time**: How long does a code review take, from a review being completed to the commit being merged/closed?

-And it's all quite simple: Just deploy `gitmetrix` and pass your repository's GitHub webhooks to it!
+And it's all quite simple: Just deploy Gitmetrix and pass your repository's GitHub webhooks to it!

-## How `gitmetrix` works
+## How Gitmetrix works

-Like [dorametrix](https://github.com/mikaelvesavuori/dorametrix), `gitmetrix` is a serverless web service that collects and represents specific delivery-related webhook events sent to it, which are then stored in a database.
+Like [dorametrix](https://github.com/mikaelvesavuori/dorametrix), Gitmetrix is a serverless web service that collects and represents specific delivery-related webhook events sent to it, which are then stored in a database.
 As a user, you can request these metrics which are calculated from those same stored events.

-**Because all metrics are stored beginning on the date at which you start sending webhook events to `gitmetrix` you will not be able to retrieve statistics from any time before that.**
+**Because all metrics are stored beginning on the date at which you start sending webhook events to Gitmetrix you will not be able to retrieve statistics from any time before that.**

-`gitmetrix` **currently integrates only through GitHub via webhooks and is adapted (out-of-the-box) for an AWS environment**.
+Gitmetrix **currently integrates only through GitHub via webhooks and is adapted (out-of-the-box) for an AWS environment**.
 See the [Support](#support) section for more details — it's not impossible getting it to work in other clouds or Git providers!

 ## Need even more metrics?